 Applying for Subsidized Housing

-Housing Access manages a centralized waiting list for approximately 5,000 subsidized rental housing units in York Region operated by non-profit and co-operative housing organizations.
-Housing Access can help you with information about applying for subsidized housing and the wait list.
+Housing Access manages a centralized wait list for approximately 5,000 subsidized rental housing units in York Region operated by Housing York Inc. and non-profit and co-operative housing organizations.

 I want to submit a new application for subsidized housing